Ouxsoft/LivingMarkup/README.md

 ![alt text](https://github.com/hxtree/PXP/raw/master/docs/logo/179x100.jpg "PXP")

-***PXP enables you process markup that instantiates objects, call methods, and to generates dynamic HTML.***
+***PXP enables you process markup that instantiates objects, call methods, and generates dynamic HTML.***
 It works similar to a server-side templating engine, but rather than enforcing braces it focuses on empowering developers.